Charitable Giving and Estate Planning

 Supporting your choice for charitable giving

-At Kew Law we can assist in preparing your will, making provision for charitable giving, and advising on the impact this will have on inheritance tax.
+At Kew Law we can assist in preparing your Will, making provision for charitable giving, and advising on the impact this will have on inheritance tax.